 Instructions

-- In a mixing bowl, combine your graham cracker crumbs and melted butter until well mixed.
-Pour into 9 inch pie plate and press evenly.
+- Make the Crust: In a mixing bowl, combine the graham cracker crumbs and melted butter until evenly moistened.
+Press the mixture firmly into a 9-inch pie plate.

-- Take some of the chocolate mixture and pour it into the eggs and whisk to temper the eggs.
-Then pour the egg mixture into the heavy cream and whisk until well blended.
+- Temper the Eggs: In a separate bowl, whisk the eggs until beaten.
+Slowly whisk a small amount of the warm chocolate mixture into the eggs to temper them, then pour the egg mixture back into the chocolate and whisk until fully blended.

-- Pour the filling into the prepared pie crust and then bake for 25 minutes until set.
+- Bake the Pie: Pour the filling into the cooled crust.
+Bake for 25 minutes, or until the center is set.
 Let cool for about 30 minutes.

-- Let cool about 5 minutes before slicing and serving.
-Enjoy.
+- Serve: Let cool for 5 minutes before slicing and serving.

 Kristy says